Continual Learning with Strong Experience Replay: Experiments

 {\bf Evaluation on TinyImageNet.} In \tab~\ref{tbl_all}, the TinyImageNet data is divided into 10 tasks and each task has 20 classes.
 TinyImageNet is more challenging than CIFAR10 and CIFAR100 for CL when a few previous samples are available.
 As the results reported in \tab~\ref{tbl_all}, given a limited memory buffer with a buffer size of 200, which indicates that there is only 1 sample for each class on average.
 Compared to the low-bound baseline SGD (7.92\% in Class-IL), all rehearsal-free methods and most rehearsal-based methods cannot effectively reduce forgetting with a noticeable margin.
 Because there are a few samples for each class only, it is very difficult to retain the acquired knowledge from limited past experiences.
 Therefore, these rehearsal-based methods fail to reduce forgetting.

-By mimicking the future experiences of the old model on current training data, SER is able to distill additional knowledge and further reduce forgetting.
+By mimicking the future experiences of the old model on current training data, SER can distill additional knowledge and further reduce forgetting.
 From \tab~\ref{tbl_all}, we can observe that SER substantially improves the performance on TinyImageNet when compared to most previous CL methods.
-In particular, the average accuracy of SER is much better than DER++ in Class-IL, \ie 26.50\% \vs 10.96\%.
+In particular, the average accuracy of SER is much better than DER++ in Class-IL, \ie 28.50\% \vs 10.96\%.
 For Task-IL, SER significantly outperforms DER++ with an absolute improvement of 29.25\%.
-Compared to another recent method Co2L, SER also obtains 12.6\% accuracy improvement in Class-IL and more than 27.7\% in Task-IL.
-Moreover, SER surpasses CLS-ER by 4.55\% in Class-IL.
+Compared to another recent method Co2L, SER also obtains 14.6\% accuracy improvement in Class-IL and more than 27.7\% in Task-IL.
+Moreover, SER surpasses CLS-ER and TAMiL by a noticeable margin of 5.03\% and 8.04\% in Class-IL, respectively.
 These results suggest that SER can effectively preserve the learned knowledge when few samples are available for experience replay.

 {\bf Evaluation on P-MNIST and R-MNIST.} To evaluate the performance of the proposed method in Domain-IL, we follow the experimental settings in DER++\cite{NIPS2020_Buzzega}, which adopts 20 tasks for Permuted MNIST (P-MNIST) and Rotated MNIST (R-MNIST).
 As the average accuracy reported in \tab~\ref{tbl_all}, based on a memory buffer with 500 samples, most rehearsal-based methods outperform the rehearsal-free methods (except A-GEM) on both two datasets.
 However, by reducing the memory size to 200, the performance of ER is slightly worse than oEWC on P-MNIST.
 In contrast, DER++ and SER are also effective in Domain-IL by seeking consistent predictions.
 Besides, CLS-ER achieves the best performance on P-MNIST and R-MNIST and it is comparable to SER and DER++ on both two datasets.